Pear scab, or black spot, is the most serious and widespread fungal disease of pears. It's caused by the fungus Venturia pirina and infects:

 - combining leaf mulching with a ground application of a nitrogenous fertiliser.

-Check levels of leaf infection in all blocks after harvest to estimate the potential level of scab which may overwinter and initiate primary infection in the following spring.
+Check levels of leaf infection in all blocks after harvest to estimate the potential level of scab that can overwinter and initiate primary infection in the following spring.